Skip to content

 Essential Questions To Ask in Employee Benefits Surveys

-It can also be helpful to divide questions into two categories—one pertaining to specific benefits and one posing general questions about the program and overall employee experience.
+It can be helpful to divide questions into two categories—one pertaining to specific benefits and one posing general questions about the program and overall employee experience.

 To gain insight into sentiments around individual benefits, here are 10 questions to consider: